-A Senate Standing Committee on Plagiarism is a Senate Sub-committee and consists of: the Dean of Teaching and Learning (Chair, ex officio); two members elected from the staff of the Faculty of Law; four additional members of the academic staff elected by Senate; and two students who have completed at least two years of full time attendance at the University, nominated by the SRC.
+The Senate Standing Committee on Plagiarism is a Senate Sub-committee and consists of: the DVC: Academic and Student Affairs (Chair, ex officio); two members elected from the staff of the Faculty of Law; four additional members of the academic staff elected by Senate; and two students who have completed at least two years of full time attendance at the University, nominated by the Student Representative Council (SRC).

-The Senate Standing Committee on Plagiarism monitors the extent of plagiarism at Rhodes, reports to the Senate on matters concerning plagiarism, and should periodically review the content and the implementation of this policy.
+The Senate Standing Committee on Plagiarism monitors the extent of plagiarism at Rhodes University, reports to the Senate on matters concerning plagiarism, and should periodically review the content and the implementation of this policy.
 In addition, members of the Senate Standing Committee on Plagiarism may be called upon from time-to-time to act as a member of either a Senate Plagiarism Tribunal to adjudicate serious cases of plagiarism or a Review Panel to adjudicate reviews from individual departments concerning findings of plagiarism.